julianazhu/sparkify-redshift-etl/README.md

-Here we create ETL pipeline that extracts JSON log data of user activity & song metadata from s3 buckets and stage them on Redshift, transforming the data into a set of fact and dimension tables to optimize queries that have been specified by the analytics team.
+Here we create ETL pipeline that extracts JSON log data of user activity & song metadata from s3 buckets and stage them on Redshift, transforming the data into a star-schema to optimize queries that have been specified by the analytics team.

 We also support Sparkify's IaC scalability goals by automating the ETL pipeline infrastructure management using the